 As the leading cross-chain NFT platform for Solana, Ethereum, and Polygon, Magic Eden handles a significant amount of traffic daily, both through our core website as well as our API that we expose to the community.
-In 2021, Magic Eden processed over 1.5x more transactions than OpenSea, with each tx reflecting on the site in a matter of 1-3 seconds.
+In 2021, Magic Eden processed over 1.5x more transactions than OpenSea, with each tx reflecting on the site in under 1 second.

 While our user base scaled, our stack struggled to keep up.
 Early 2022 was a mix of frequent outages, slow load times, and many a stale NFT listing.
 While the original backend got the job done, we realized that we couldn't achieve the stability and performance our users needed without a rewrite.

 After rebuilding our indexing and backend systems last year, we were proud to deliver a fast and much more reliable backend, including the following highlights:

 10x faster wallet and collections page loads

 10x faster e2e latency (duration from a user seeing a transaction succeed to when our site reflects this information)

 Our Wallet page saw one of the biggest speedups getting over 10x faster

 Overall p99 of our API across all endpoints improved dramatically, tying up fewer server resources